 One of the largest changes would be going from individual coverage only in Medicare to family coverage.
 In the current system coverage is built around the individual.
 Whether it is Traditional Medicare with a supplement or a Medicare Advantage plan each plan only covers one person.
 Instead of having one plan for each family member I think it probably does make more sense to have one plan for the whole family.

-That doesn’t seem like a big change, but my expectation is that it will take about 4 to 5 years for the insurance companies to figure out where to set premiums.
+That doesn’t seem like a big change, but my expectation is that it will take several years for the insurance companies to figure out where to set premiums.
 There will be growing pains and that is part of the path to get a better system.

 Insurance company actuaries crunch the numbers, do a lot of analysis, and with that analysis companies set their premium rates.
 Well initially there won’t be complete data sets for those actuaries to work from because all coverage is now individual.